Car stereo screens go extra large!

 An affordable option from Jensen

-Jensen's CAR1000 digital media receiver offers nice compatibility with your smartphone for the most affordable price tag in this category.
-You'll get USB inputs for phone charging as well as preamp outputs to incorporate an aftermarket amp and build a solid system — all with a 10.1" touchscreen display.
+Jensen's CAR110X digital media receiver offers nice compatibility with your smartphone for the most affordable price tag in this category.
+You'll get Apple CarPlay and Android Auto compatibility, USB inputs for phone charging, and 4-volt preamp outputs to incorporate an aftermarket amp and build a solid system — all with a 10.1" touchscreen display.

 Souped-up Sony stylings